AMP SUMMER CAMP 2018 AUDITIONS

 Open to musicians entering 6th-12th grade

 Our AMP Summer Camp 2018 open call auditions are open to all Coachella Valley musicians who will be completing the 5th grade through 11th grade in June 2018.
 Students must sign up for an audition below, and will then receive an email about your assigned audition time.
+If you are interested in AMP programming but missed our summer auditions, fill out an AMP Interest Form here to be updated on your next chance to join AMP.

 What skills should I know before participating in AMP?